ElvisWang2010/WROFE-2025/README.md

 <p><strong>Where to Buy:</strong> <a href="https://furitek.com/products/furitek-micro-komodo-1212-3456kv-brushless-motor-with-15t-steel-pinion-for-fury-wagon-fx118" target="_blank">Click Here</a></p>

 #### Potential Improvements
+- Although the 3450 KV rating is quite fast, this speed sacrifices smooth, controlled rotation at a lower RPM.
+When we reduce RPM for tight turns, the motor’s choppy rotation slows us down and reduces effectiveness.
+- Improve quality.
+Under repeated high-load or high-speed operation, the motors components will degrade faster than higher quality ones.

 ## Electronic Speed Controller (ESC)
 The ESC is a key component that regulates how the motor receives power.
 It: